 How Much Money Can You Make From Selling Books?

-I believe the potential is huge, especially from electronic copies where the production cost is minimal.
+I believe the potential of how much money you can make from selling books is huge, especially from electronic copies where the production cost is minimal.

 How much do I make from selling books?

-Here are my revenue figures from book sales over the last six months.
+Here are my book revenue figures broken down over six months.